 - Vehicle operations

 - Site for manufacturing the Touring class, custom Harley-Davidson models, and Softail.
-Home of a 2007 strike by workers and the union that lasted for two weeks until Harley-Davidson agreed to the terms requested by the employees
+Home of a 2007 strike by workers and the union that lasted for two weeks until they agreed to the terms requested by the employees

 - Tomahawk, Wisconsin